 Your credit score may change daily, weekly, or only a few times throughout the month depending on how often your lenders report data to the CRAs.
 The important thing is to make sure you have been consistent in meeting payments.

 “The key is to pay your bills on time every month,” says Kerstetter.
 Your payment history accounts for around 35 percent of your credit and is the largest factor in determining your score.
 While there are many factors that determine your score, one of the most important things to consider is to pay your bills on time, everytime.

 “Positive information usually stays on your record as long as the accounts are open and in good standing,” Kerstetter says.

 The next biggest contributing factor to determining your score is the amount owed across each of your accounts.
 Amounts owed account for about 30 percent of your score, which means that paying down a debt or carrying a lower total balance on your various lines of credit may also impact your score.

 Negative information, such as late payments or a bankruptcy, may impact your score just as often as positive items, but where positive behavior is unlikely to fall off of your credit history, negative credit behavior has the opportunity to disappear—but only after varying lengths of time:

 - Hard inquiries.
 Hard inquiries typically fall off of your report after two years, but it may impact your score for even less time.

 - Late payments or similar negative behaviors are likely to remain on your credit report for up to seven years.
-An account left in collections can stay on for even longer, usually seven years and 180 days from the start of the payment delinquency, and unpaid tax liens can remain on you report for up to fifteen years.
+An account left in collections can stay on for even longer, usually seven years and 180 days from the start of the payment delinquency.

 While it can be difficult to pinpoint exactly how long it may take for certain behaviors to impact your score, by establishing positive credit habits and maintaining them consistently, you may be in a better position to better understand your entire personal financial picture.